-The parking lot is for staff only; there is no parking for parents or volunteers.
+The parking lot is for staff only; there is no parking for volunteers or visitors before or during the school day.
 There is limited parking around the school, so please plan enough time to locate parking and read street signs carefully.

 Any cars that are double parked, illegally blocking fire lanes, or illegally parked in handicapped spots will be towed at the owner's expense.
 Any cars not identified as staff cars parked in the lot will be towed at the owner's expense.
+The only exception is temporarily during construction, because there is no pick-up lane, cars may park for 10 minutes at dismissal time only.
+Cars parked before or during the school day will be towed.

-For special school events there will be parking on the playground.
+For special school events there may be parking on the playground.